 Do you know who your beneficiaries are, and how your assets are titled?

-Those may seem like simple questions, but over many years of accumulating bank and brokerage accounts, real estate, retirement accounts, annuities, and other assets, it’s not uncommon to forget or fail to update that important information.
+These may seem like simple questions, but if you've spent many years accumulating bank and brokerage accounts, real estate, retirement accounts, annuities, and other assets, it’s not uncommon to forget or fail to update this important information.

-For example, failing to retitle the retirement accounts you started 30 years ago may result in the accounts going to your ex-wife instead of the two children you designated as heirs in your will and estate plan.
-Ditto for the life insurance policy you bought when you were married to your first wife and had expected to leave to your current wife but forgot to update the beneficiaries.
-Odds are these missteps would also result in a costly and public probate proceeding, where a court would end up determining who gets what.
+Designating beneficiaries incorrectly, or failing to update them when circumstances change, can have negative, and far-reaching consequences.
+For example, failing to update the beneficiaries on the retirement account you started 30 years ago may result in the account going to your ex-spouse instead of the two children you designated as heirs in your will and estate plan.
+Ditto for the life insurance policy you bought when you were married to your first first spouse, which you now expect to leave to your current spouse, but on which you have forgotten to update the beneficiary.

-“Unfortunately, people often don’t realize that certain assets, such as retirement accounts, life insurance policies, and annuities, pass to their beneficiaries by contract and not under the provisions of their will or trust,” says Kimberly Rosati, Regional Manager of Estate Planning at Fidelity.
-Importantly, the beneficiary designations on those assets supersede what’s in a will or estate plan.
+“Unfortunately, people often don’t realize that certain assets, such as retirement accounts, life insurance policies, and annuities, pass to their beneficiaries by contract and not under the provisions of their will or trust,” says Kimberly Rosati, regional manager of estate planning at Fidelity.
+Importantly, the beneficiary designations on those assets supersede the terms of a will.

-To be safe, review your beneficiary designations on all key accounts and assets at least once a year, or after any major life change, including a marriage, divorce, birth of a child, or death of a spouse.
-And if you do have an estate plan, align your account designations with it and your goals.
+To be safe, review your beneficiary designations on all key accounts and assets at least once a year, or after any major life change, including marriage, divorce, the birth of a child, or the death of a spouse.
+And if you do have an estate plan, align your account registrations and beneficiary designations with that plan and with your goals.

 Let’s start with the basics.
-There are three key account features that can help avoid probate while keeping costs reasonable and potentially limiting taxes on your heirs.
-Let’s look at each of them—and their pros and cons.
+Here are two key account features that can help avoid probate while keeping costs reasonable and potentially limiting taxes for your heirs.
+Below are their pros and cons.